 Dried chopped mushrooms

-You can buy ready-chopped mushrooms or buy whole and grid them.
-I personally prefer to buy whole, dry them and grid them.
-I noticed that the flavour is much better that the ready ones.
+You can buy ready-chopped mushrooms or buy whole and grind them.
+I personally prefer to buy whole, dry them, and grind them.
+I noticed that the flavor is much better than the ready ones.

 Here are the three mushrooms that you can use: